 About us

-theatre for the hurt and abandoned
+theatre for the unafraid, the hurt and abandoned

 To re-define contemporary theatre by giving artists a home to collaborate, be vulnerable, share work and stretch practice.